QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     v_sol = results[1]
     println("$(results[end])")

-While the ``A`` matrix was important to be kept in memory for direct methods, Krylov methods such as GMRES are build on matrix-vector products, i.e. :math:`A x` for iterations on the :math:`x`.
+While the ``A`` matrix was important to be kept in memory for direct methods, Krylov methods such as GMRES are built on matrix-vector products, i.e. :math:`A x` for iterations on the :math:`x`.

 This product can be written directly for a given :math:`x`,